Home/Most Repeated MCQs/Biology

 Biology is the single biggest slice of the MDCAT — 45% of the paper, or 81 of 180 questions.
 That weight is exactly why repeated questions matter: a handful of concepts show up in exam after exam, and getting them automatic is the cheapest way to bank marks before 16 August 2026.

 This page lists the 25 most repeated Biology MCQs pulled from premeth's real corpus of 377 past papers (40,659 core-subject questions across Punjab/UHS, Sindh, ETEA/KPK, Federal and Balochistan).
-Our rule is strict: a question is only "most repeated" when the exact same correct answer recurs across 3 or more separate past papers.
+Our rule is strict: a question is only "most repeated" when the exact same correct answer recurs across 2 or more different exam years.
 These are measured cross-exam repeats, not guesses or predictions.

 The heaviest clusters sit in Coordination & Control, Support & Movement, and Cell Structure & Function.
-For example, "The muscles attached to the bones are → Voluntary and striated" has appeared 13 times, and "Cell death due to tissue damage is called → Necrosis" has appeared 11 times.
+For example, "The muscles attached to the bones are → Voluntary and striated" has appeared 5 different exam years, and "Cell death due to tissue damage is called → Necrosis" has appeared 4 different exam years.

 Measured from 377 real past papers · updated July 2026